blondie7575/WeeGUI/Documentation.md

 ####WGFancyRect
-Draws the outline of decorated GUI-style window, with scrollbars and title bar.
-Similar to *WGStrokeRect*, the drawing occurs *outside* the rectangle you specify, so do not attempt to draw a fancy rect in row 0, row 23, column 0, or column 79.
+Draws the outline of a decorated GUI-style window, with scrollbars and title bar.
+Similar to *WGStrokeRect*, the drawing occurs *outside* the rectangle you specify, so do not attempt to draw a decorated rect in row 0, row 23, column 0, or column 79.

 <table width="100%">
 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>